 Basically, mortgage fraud could be a lender deceiving a borrower or a borrower deceiving a lender.
-This begs the question as to why people commit mortgage fraud in the first place.
+This begs the question—why do people commit mortgage fraud in the first place?
 Another question worth considering: exactly how many activities can be categorized as mortgage fraud?

 Why Do People Commit Mortgage Fraud?

-When it comes to breaking down mortgage fraud, there are a multitude of reasons that borrowers and lenders are motivated to commit the offense.
+When it comes to breaking down mortgage fraud, there is a multitude of reasons that borrowers and lenders are motivated to commit the offense.
 Two main types are fraud for profit and fraud for housing.